Showing posts with label pain. Show all posts

 At first you wonder if it was something you did, or some extra stress or even an extra illness rearing it's ugly head... but you need to know that this shall pass.

 In the meantime here are some great articles from the fibro bloggers here at the directory all of whom have experienced fibro flares.
-These are articles that will help you cope with a fibro flare:
+These are articles that will give you more insight into flares and help you cope with a fibro flare:

 Friday